 However, for many other children, the school they are going to attend can be a source of disputes between family law litigants.
 When parties are divorcing, one spouse can live in one school district, while the other has moved to another.

-In other cases, one parent might want the children to go to private school where the other parent desires a public school.
+In other cases, one parent might want the children to go to a private school when the other parent desires a public school.
 In some situations, one parent may even want to home-school the children, while the other parent is against that idea.

 Many litigants hope to get a resolution from the court before the start of school.
 In other circumstances, a party might even attempt to file a temporary restraining order to prevent the children from being enrolled in a new school.